 At the same time, my partner was shocked, since she had gotten used to my collection taking up the space it did.
 In her own words, she “even began to find its presence comforting”.
 My apparently quick change of heart made her worried that I was selling too much too fast.
 However, when she understood the joy it brought me to free myself of this burden, she did not mind! 😃

-Eventually, when my contacts on Facebook slowed down on the buying, I sold at a loss to Retro MTL.
+Eventually, when my contacts on Facebook slowed down on the buying, I struck a deal with Retro MTL.
 I wanted to get it over with, and I was happy to support their business.
 To be fair, they did offer me a reasonable price.

 Looking at the games that remain in my collection, I find it interesting to notice that, on average, I have only kept about 5-6 games per console.
 The Sega Saturn is over-represented here, because I am waiting for the Saturn core to arrive on the MiSTer before selling any of those games.
 As for the pink Famicom cartridges, they are the only unplayed games I will tolerate in my collection: they are too pretty to let go. 😃 Fortunately, their value is quite low, so they are not stressful assets to own.